joc-mer/minecraft-railer/README.md

-# Railer, a plugin for [Paper](https://papermc.io/) allowing to build long rails in few clicks
+# Railer, a plugin for [Paper](https://papermc.io/) allowing to build railways following ground shape in few clicks

 Disclaimer, this is a pet project yet working find as far as I know.